MicrosoftDocs/windows-itpro-docs/windows/manage/appv-enable-reporting-on-the-appv-client-with-powershell.md

 1. Enable the App-V client.
 For more information, see [Enable the App-V desktop client](appv-enable-the-app-v-desktop-client.md).

-2. After you have enabled the App-V client, use the **Set-AppvClientConfiguration** PowerShell to configure appropriate Reporting Configuration settings:
+2. After you have enabled the App-V client, use the **Set-AppvClientConfiguration** cmdlet to configure appropriate Reporting Configuration settings:

     <table>
     <colgroup>